hapax/hapax.github.io/assets/teaching.md

 f'(c) = \frac{f(b)-f(a)}{b-a}.
 $$

-This statement is the mean value theorem, and we have just heuristically proved it.
+This statement is the MVT!
-Another nice feature of our proof is that (combined with root-finding methods) it can be turned into an algorithm for finding the point $c$.
+A nice feature of our proof is that (combined with root-finding methods) it can be turned into an algorithm for finding the point $c$.

 #### A kink in the argument <a id="sec-2-2" name="sec-2-2"></a>